Hiroshima Maidens: Legacy

-The Maidens were also portrayed in the 1988 movie Hiroshima Maiden, which depicted a hibakusha woman staying with an American family.
+The Maidens are also portrayed in the 1988 movie Hiroshima Maiden, which depicted a hibakusha woman staying with an American family.
 In 1994, poet Daniel James Sundahl released a book titled Hiroshima Maidens: Imaginary Translations from the Japanese, which recounts the psychological impact the bombing of Hiroshima might have had on the Maidens.

 Interpretations and criticism

 Discussions of the Hiroshima Maidens project have centered on American exceptionalism, American culpability for dropping the atomic bomb, and interpretations of the Maidens' femininity.
 In 1985, Rodney Barker released a biography of the Hiroshima Maidens.
 This biography, described by historian Caroline Chung Simpson as "the most comprehensive story of the 1955 project", was criticized by New York Times critic Taylor Branch for dismissing Japanese culture while praising "American values".
 Barker responded by claiming that his book was "no comment on cultural superiority" but that it did show how certain aspects of American culture helped the Maidens prosper as humans.
 According to Chung Simpson, Barker saw the Hiroshima Maidens project as a "story of love and compassion" that showed how people from different backgrounds could come together in "sacrifice and generosity".
 Chung Simpson herself rejects this premise, instead arguing that the project's primary allure was in its affirmation of "American domesticity" during the difficult postwar period.

 Academic David Serlin argues that supporters of the Hiroshima Maidens viewed them through "Western paradigms of beauty" and womanhood, suggesting that their public treatment allowed everyday people to see both the promise and "horror" of medical science.
 Later, in a 2010 paper, historian Robert Jacobs argues that the project allowed American media to portray America as a "healer" of atomic bomb survivors rather than as the source of their injuries.
 In Jacobs's view, this narrative reinforced the representations of American "technological prowess" and goodwill that were used to justify dropping atomic bombs on Japanese citizens in the first place.
 He also argues that the project ignored male hibakusha, claiming that if young Japanese men were included in the project, it would have invoked unwanted memories of Japanese soldiers, thus making them unfit for American generosity.

 Historian Naoko Shibusawa claims that the use of maternal language when describing the Maidens made both American aid and American authority seem natural while shifting the responsibility for caring for hibakusha to private groups rather than the US government.
 According to historian Naoko Wake, the femininity of the Maidens made them "worthy recipients of care" despite the US government's refusal to recognize their right to treatment officially.
 She further claims that the Maidens' injuries served as a public spectacle and that they were "quickly replaced" by Americans who were afraid that they would become victims of atomic warfare next.